JLPT N3 Vocabulary List: Essential Words You Must Learn

 2. What’s the best way to memorize JLPT N3 vocabulary?

-3. Do I need to know all JLPT N3 Kanji for the exam?
+3. Do I need to know all JLPT N3 kanji for the exam?

 4. How long does it take to master JLPT N3 vocabulary?